zap150/besthea/README.md

 **Dependencies**

-Except for the Boost, Eigen, and Lyra submodules and the Catch header provided in the repository, BESTHEA requires the installation of MPI and Intel MKL.
+Except for the Boost, Eigen, and Lyra submodules, BESTHEA requires the installation of MPI and Intel MKL.
 To configure the project make sure that the `MKLROOT` and `LIBRARY_PATH` by calling the scripts `mklvars.sh` and `compilervars.sh` provided by the MKL installation.

 **Build**